YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Related Work

 Visualizations with LLMs integrated have been developed for domain-specific tasks before.
 For instance, KNOWNET \cite{yan_knownet_2025} supports health information seeking, Tailor-Mind \cite{gao_fine-tuned_2025} facilitates self-regulated learning, and several tools have been developed for sports analysis \cite{lee_sportify_2025,liu_smartboard_2025, zhu-tian_sporthesia_2023}.
 However, there have not been any visualization systems that integrate large language models for the task of biomedical data discovery.

-Building domain-specific applications sometimes requires fine-tuning large language models \cite{gao2025txagent,gao_fine-tuned_2025}.
-Fortunately, work has been done to create and publish datasets to facilitate fine-tuning.
+Building domain-specific applications sometimes requires fine-tuning large language models \cite{gao2025txagent,gao_fine-tuned_2025}, and work has been done to create training datasets.
 For instance, nvBench \cite{luo_synthesizing_2021} is a dataset of natural language queries to visualizations.
-Similarly, Ko et al.\ probide a framework to generate similar datasets \cite{huang_natural-language-based_2020}.
-We utilize DQVis \cite{lange_dqvis_2025}, a dataset of natural language queries and visualization specifications about biomedical repository metadata to fine-tune our model.
+Similarly, Ko et al.\ provide a framework to generate similar datasets \cite{huang_natural-language-based_2020}.
+Although we do not use a finetuned model in YAC, we utilize DQVis \cite{lange_dqvis_2025}, a dataset of natural language queries and visualization specifications about biomedical repository metadata to structure our tool-based approach.